AllwaysHyPe/graph-automation-infra/README.md

 5. Add all required secrets to your GitHub repo (see list above).***Settings*** > ***Secrets and variables*** > ***Actions***.

+> Note: The runbook is deployed with PowerShell 7.2 runtime (`runbook_type = "PowerShell72"`) by default.
+> No override is needed unless you're testing something different.

 6. Trigger the deployment workflow
 - Go to the **Actions** tab in GitHub
 - Select **Deploy Graph Automation Infra** workflow